sellibitze/LEDparticles/README.md

 Between the particles in "waves" there is a repelling force proportional to the inverse of their squared distance.
 Sometimes one border particle induces an impulse to the system and you can see waves propagating and reflecting at the borders.
-Sometimes the particle change their color.
+Sometimes a particle changes its color.

 Just type "make" to build the program.
 The only requirement is an installed C++ compiler.
 You might want to edit the Makefile for debugging purposes.